timothypratley/happyapi/docs/DESIGN.md

 ## Future work

+Figure out a way to run tests (at least some of them) in CI.

 Make it ClojureScript compatible.

-Requests more scopes than are really necessary :( I think you just need *any* of the scopes? not all?
+Generated code currently requests more scopes than are really necessary :( I think you just need *any* of the scopes? not all?

-Numbers should probably be coerced to numbers based on the json schema for responses.
+Numbers should be coerced to numbers based on the json schema for responses.

 Can we provide secure options for secret and token storage?